-The Upanishads refer to two kinds of knowledge: Paraa Vidya (परा विद्या) and Aparaa Vidya (अपरा विद्या):
+The Upanishads refer to two kinds of knowledge: Para Vidya (परा विद्या) and Apara Vidya (अपरा विद्या):

 Description of Knowledge

-1. Paraa Vidya (परा विद्या): is higher or supreme knowledge.
-It focuses on knowing the eternal Truth, the transcendental knowledge (relating to a spiritual realm), or the learning of the real self (Atman).
+1. Para Vidya (परा विद्या) is higher or supreme knowledge.
+It focuses on knowing the eternal truth, transcendental knowledge (relating to a spiritual realm), or the learning of the real self (Atman).

-The knowledge via which one can Identify self (the immutable and the imperishable Atma) with the Supreme Soul (Brahman) and can shed one’s limited existence or identity.
-The Supreme reality is the source of All.
-Those who gain Paraa Vidya, attain Nirvana or they become liberated and need not know anything more.
+The knowledge via which one can identify oneself (the immutable and the imperishable Atma) with the Supreme Soul (Brahman) and shed one’s limited existence or identity.
+The Supreme Reality is the source of all.
+Those who gain Paraa Vidya, attain Nirvana, or become liberated consequently need not know anything more.

 The knowledge of the Atman is very subtle; it cannot be obtained out of one’s own effort; the Atman cannot be intuitively apprehended by mere intellectual equipment.
 To understand this and to realize the reality, the aspirant must seek a Guru (a Siddha); who has already realized his identity with the Atman.
-He/she alone can impart this wisdom via the strength of own power/experiences.
+The spiritual mentor alone can impart this wisdom through the strength of their own power and experiences.

-There does exist a definite methodology and tradition to know the permanent and imperishable.
+There does exist a definite methodology and tradition for knowing the permanent and imperishable.

 The method of self-realization involves Sravan (श्रवण), Manan (मनन ) and Nididhyasana (निदिध्यासन) and not rituals.

 The hearing of the secrets of the Upanishads from the Guru to climb up the intellectual ladder is called Shravan (श्रवण) (3rd House).
-Diksha is the 1st step involving spiritual cleansing.
+Diksha is the first step involving spiritual cleansing.

-Inquiry, deep contemplation of the real significance of this Vakya or Guru Updesha, and developing the unshakeable mental conviction is called Manan (मनन ) (5th house).
+Inquiry, deep contemplation of the real significance of this Vakya or Guru Updesh, and developing an unshakeable mental conviction is called Manan (मनन ) (5th house).

 The profound and repeated meditation on the Mahavakyas and/or Guru Updesha to realize the identity of Atman and Brahman is called Nididhyasana (निदिध्यासन) (8th house).